In this guide

 That leaves Android.
 It is sometimes possible to use a USB dongle with Android tablets but may be technically tricky to accomplish and is rarely officially supported.

 The first stumbling block is that Android does not have native support for USB mobile broadband dongles.
 When you plug it in your tablet has no idea what the dongle is or how to use it.

-Oh, and your Android tablet will need to be rooted.
+And your Android tablet will need to be rooted (which is similar to jailbreaking on an iPad or iPhone).
 If you’re not sure how to do that a Google search should provide instructions.

 So assuming you have a USB port or adapter and a rooted tablet, how do you use a USB dongle with a tablet?
 There are two potential solutions.